 - Saving groups and community banks make loans that help members recover from emergencies.

-- Building and repairing water and sanitation facilities contributes to healthy living.
+- Building and repairing water and sanitation facilities contribute to healthy living.

 - New business training, equipment, and materials can help families diversify their income so their assets are not wiped out by drought or adverse weather.